mnot/I-D/http-proxy-problem/draft.md

 # Introduction

-Using proxies to gain access to the Web has long been a feature of HTTP
-{{RFC2616}}.
-While they are interposed for a variety of reasons, they are often motivated by the needs of the network operator, rather than the end user behind the browser or the origin server being accessed.

-When combined with the visibility into message flows that proxies have (especially when unprotected by {{RFC5246}}), this mismatch of incentives leads to situations that many consider abusive, leading to questions about the legitimacy of proxies in general.
+HTTP/1.1 {{RFC2616}} was designed to accommodate proxies explicitly.
+It allows proxies (and other components) to cache content expansively, and allows for proxies to break "semantic transparency" by changing message content, within broad constraints.

+As the Web has matured, more networks have taken advantage of this by deploying proxies for a variety of reasons, in a number of different ways. {{why}} is a survey of the different ways that proxies are used, and {{how}} shows how they are interposed into communication.

+Some uses of proxies cause problems (or the perception of them) for origin servers and end users.
+While some uses for proxies are obviously undesirable from the perspective of an end users and/or origin server, other effects of their deployment are more subtle; these are examined in {{effects}}.

+These tensions between the interests of the stakeholders in every HTTP connection -- the end users, the origin servers and the networks they use -- has led to decreased trust for proxies, then increasing deployment of encryption, then workarounds for encryption, and so forth.

+Left unchecked, this escalation can erode the value of the Web itself.
+This draft therefore attempts to examine the status of proxy use and deployment, along with their affects upon the Web itself.
+Therefore, {{principles}}
-This document attempts to catalogue the reasons that proxies are used, the ways they are deployed, highlighting related problems.
-It then suggests some principles to base further discussion upon, along with suggestions for areas where further investigation may yield solutions (or at least mitigations) for some of these problems.
+proposes straw-man principals to base further discussion upon.

+Finally, {{further}} proposes some areas of technical investigation that may yield solutions (or at least mitigations) for some of these problems.

 Note that this document is explicitly about "proxies" in the sense that HTTP defines them.
 Intermediaries that are interposed by the server (e.g., gateways